 - New development should respect the quiet nature of the existing neighborhood.
 Whereas we recognize that new development may open up our neighborhood, we value our trees, quiet streets, access to nature, and sense of a neighborhood.
 New development should not eliminate these qualities. - Provide a mix of housing options on the Hillcrest site.
-This may include smaller singlefamily homes including two-three bedrooms for young families, cottages, twin and town homes, duplexes, live/work homes, affordable homes (many types), senior options (assisted and independent living cottages), and starter homes, all with yards and green space a priority. - New housing should consider emerging and existing family types - such as multi-generational, extended, and single person households, cooperative housing arrangements, and intergenerational mixes. - Housing (design and type) should encourage pride in ownership and in community. - Housing should emphasize an interaction with other residents and with nature. - Neighborhoods should be walkable with connections to nearby parks, schools, public transportation and other amenities. - New development should help complete the Greater East Side by providing jobs, health services, pedestrian-accessible commercial and retail uses, and new housing that the East Side currently does not have.
+This may include smaller singlefamily homes including two-three bedrooms for young families, cottages, twin and town homes, duplexes, live/work homes, affordable homes (many types), senior options (assisted and independent living cottages), and starter homes, all with yards and green space a priority. - New development should address the serious housing shortage in Saint Paul. - New housing should consider emerging and existing family types - such as multi-generational, extended, and single person households, cooperative housing arrangements, and intergenerational mixes. - Design of housing should encourage pride in one's home and the community. - Housing should emphasize an interaction with other residents and with nature. - Neighborhoods should be walkable with connections to nearby parks, schools, public transportation and other amenities. - New development should help complete the Greater East Side by providing jobs, health services, pedestrian-accessible commercial and retail uses, and new housing that the East Side currently does not have.